Indico Data named a leader in Everest Group’s intelligent document processing (IDP) PEAK Matrix® 2023

 Read case study

-The ability to efficiently process claims is crucial for any commercial insurance company, but one that’s also labor-intensive, involving numerous unstructured documents and images.
-A solution lies in intelligent intake, which applies artificial intelligence to automate insurance claims processing and eliminate some 70% of manual document handling.
+The ability to efficiently process claims is crucial for commercial insurance, but one that’s traditionally been labor-intensive, involving numerous unstructured documents and images.
+A solution lies in intelligent claims intake, which applies artificial intelligence to provide automated claims processing for insurance firms and eliminates some 70% of manual claims document handling.

 Commercial insurance claims tend to be complex, involving ACORD forms, images, names, dates, and more.
 And of course, insurers have to confirm the policy is active and the loss is covered, all of which has traditionally required human intervention.
-But intelligent insurance claims automation dramatically changes the equation, speeding the process by 4x or more.
+But automated insurance claims processing using intelligent document processing dramatically changes the equation, speeding the process by 4x or more.

-Simply put, that means insurance companies can process more claims far faster.
-That keeps clients happy, which is crucial to client retention and can even be a competitive differentiator.
-Insurance claims automation also means it takes fewer employees to do the job, which frees up staff for more strategic work and helps your company grow without adding headcount.
+Simply put, claims automation allows insurers to process more claims faster.
+That keeps clients happy, increasing client retention.
+Insurance claims automation also means it takes fewer employees to do the job, freeing up staff for more strategic work.

 When it comes to claims processing, commercial insurance companies historically have been forced to choose between speed and accuracy.